Your guide to comparing small business bank accounts

 Banks often offer accounts specifically designed for charitable businesses such as community groups, clubs, churches and athletic leagues.
 One great perk of these accounts is that they typically come with affordable fees compared to other business banking products.
 Community and not-for-profit accounts are usually meant to serve as everyday chequing accounts and typically come with a modest array of features.

 Scotia Community Account Plan

-Do business banking accounts with no monthly fees exist?
+Do business banking accounts with no or low monthly fees exist?

-Yes, there are several trusted banks and financial institutions across Canada that offer $0 accounts.
+Yes, there are several trusted banks and financial institutions across Canada that offer $0 or a very low monthly fee.
 The features of these accounts may be limited and might be more suitable for small businesses.

 BMO eBusiness Plan

 How you open a business account depends on the type of business you have and how you plan on using the account.
 Some accounts allow you to apply online, while others require you to apply in person and provide details about your business.

 - Business registration papers.
 Have your business registration or incorporation papers with you, as your bank will likely want proof that you want to open a business account for business purposes.
 Don’t expect a business card, a business credit card, or a letterhead to do the job.
 These can be faked pretty easily, so your bank will likely reject them as proof that your business is legitimate.